pagkly/Zed/Investopedia/Investing/EBIT.md

 ### EBIT Applications

-There are different ways to calculate EBIT, which is not a GAAP metric, and not usually included in financial statements.1 Always begin with total revenue or total sales and subtract [operating expenses](https://www.investopedia.com/terms/o/operating_expense.asp), including the [[Cost of Goods Sold (COGS)]].
+There are different ways to calculate EBIT, which is not a GAAP metric, and not usually included in financial statements.1 Always begin with total revenue or total sales and subtract [operating expenses](https://www.investopedia.com/terms/o/operating_expense.asp), including the [[COGS]].
 You may take out one-time or extraordinary items, such as the revenue from the sale of an asset or the cost of a lawsuit, as these do not relate to the business' core operations.

 Also, if a company has [non-operating income](https://www.investopedia.com/terms/n/non-operating-income.asp), such as income from investments, this may be (but does not have to be) included.
 In this case, EBIT is distinct from operating income, which, as the name implies, does not include non-operating income.